shalvah/shoots/README.md

 ## Description
 - Realtime spreadsheet editing by multiple users
 - "Who's viewing" the sheet, updated in realtime
+- New documents which are left empty are automatically deleted after leaving the page

 ## Prerequisites
 - PHP >= 7.2